Whitbread: 20th century

 By 1905, the Chiswell Street brewery reached its largest extent and annual production throughout the company breweries had reached nearly 700,000 barrels.
 Production decreased during the First World War with Whitbread brewing over 575,000 barrels in 1917.

 In the 1920s and 1930s, the company bought out several other brewers, including the Forest Hill Brewery and its pubs, and later the Kent Brewery Frederick Leney & Sons, with 130 of its pubs.
 The company was also reorganised under the leadership of Sir Sydney Neville and introduced new ales, including Double Brown ale.
 Whitbread ended regular production of porter in 1940 due to its declining popularity and a need to rationalise its product range following Second World War damage to its brewery sites.
 565 Whitbread pubs were also extensively damaged in the war, primarily during the Blitz.

 The company was first listed on the London Stock Exchange in 1948 following a decision by the principal owners to take the company public under the direction of WH (Bill) Whitbread.
 The next three decades saw Whitbreads merged with over a dozen other regional breweries, including Tennant Brothers of Sheffield in 1961 and Brickwoods in 1971.
 Between 1961 and 1971, Whitbread's output increased from 46 to 160 million imperial gallons (2.1 to 7.4 million hectolitres) and it became Britain's third-largest brewer by output.

 In 1971, Whitbread inaugurated the Whitbread Book Awards.
 The next year, Whitbread became the initiating sponsor of the Whitbread Round the World Race, a sailing yacht race around the world held every three years.
 Whitbread sponsored the race until 2001.
 In 1973, the company purchased Long John International, a Scottish distiller whose brands included Laphroaig whisky and Plymouth gin.
 Later spirit acquisitions, also included the distiller James Burrough and the brand Beefeater Gin which was later sold.

 Whitbread acquired a 20% stake in TVS for £6.5M from European ferries in April 1984.
 By 1982, the company turnover exceeded £1 billion for the first time.
 In 1984, Samuel Charles Whitbread became chairman and a reorganisation of the company took place into separate divisions; the spirits arm, including Laphroaig was sold to Allied Distillers in 1989.

 The company diversified into other hospitality holdings and invested in new ventures in the 1980s and 1990s, including Beefeater, Pizza Hut, Berni Inns, Heineken Steak Bars and TGI Fridays.
-In the early 1990s, Whitbread was required to sell almost 2,500 pubs, as a result of the 1992 Supply of Beer (Tied Estate) orders.
+In the early 1990s, Whitbread was required to sell almost 2,500 pubs, as a result of the Supply of Beer (Tied Estate) Order 1989 (SI 1989/2390).

 In July 1996, Whitbread purchased the Pelican Group (comprising 110 restaurants under the Dôme, Mamma Amalfi and, primarily, Café Rouge brands) for £133m, and in November 1996, Whitbread acquired the restaurant group BrightReasons (owner of brands including Bella Pasta and Pizzaland) for £46m.